yamadaanna111/MSGSNet/MSGSNet/README.md

 - `-e`: number of training epochs

-Results and checkpoints are saved under the `experiments/` directory.
+The best-performing model parameters (`best_model.pt`) and evaluation results are saved under the `experiments/` directory.

 ------